IDCORE's Pre-Application Mentoring Scheme

 There’s no single definition.
 You might identify as non-traditional because of:

-Over the years, we’ve noticed that many applicants have similar questions.
-To help, our current students have recorded short video clips sharing their experiences and answers.
+Many applicants have similar questions.
+To help, our current students have recorded short video clips sharing their experiences and advice.
+You’ll find these in the MS Form below.

-We recommend watching all of the clips, even if some don’t seem directly relevant—you may find useful insights.
+We recommend watching all of the clips, even if some don’t seem directly relevant—you may find unexpected insights.

-After watchign the clips, if you still feel you'd like to engage with a mentor on a one-to-one basis, you can request a mentor by completing our short [MS Form - coming soon!].
+After watching the clips, if you would still like one-to-one support, you can request a mentor by completing and submitting the MS Form.

 In the form, we’ll ask you to: